-This paper is intended for impact valuation program managers, sustainability leaders and stakeholder with interest in impact measurement and valuation.
+This paper is intended for impact valuation program managers and sustainability leaders.
 We aim to provide a strategic summary of our Value-to-Society approach and the benefits that it has brought to our business, as well as some of the key challenges that we have faced along the way.
 We hope this will stimulate, support and guide others to further elaborate the benefits of impact valuation for their business.

 BASF's Value-to-Society was developed together with PwC Germany and PwC U.K. (PwC).
 It builds on key aspects of PwC's Total Impact Management and Measurement (TIMM) approach.
 This paper aims to summarize all important technical information of our Value-to-Society approach in a clear and concise manner.
-Areas where the TIMM methodologies have been substantially developed further and successfully piloted are explained in more detail, such as the assessment of customer industries (chapter 5.2) and the mitigation of distortive effects (chapter 5.4).
-However, it is not intended as a detailed technical discussion of our approach, and readers with a technical or academic background may wish to contact us for more information.
+Areas where the TIMM methodologies have been substantially developed further and successfully piloted, are explained in more detail, such as the assessment of customer industries (chapter 4.2) and the mitigation of distortive effects (chapter 4.4).
+However, it is not intended as a detailed technical discussion of our approach, and readers with a technical or academic background may wish to contact us for more information about the approach.
 Rather, we aim to provide a summary of our approach for others to reflect on and to stimulate further advancements in this field in the future.